-Syllabus plays an important role in exam preparation.
+ISC Syllabus for Class 11 Chemistry plays an important role in exam preparation.
 So, it’s important to know the syllabus right at the beginning of the academic session.
-Here, students can find the ISC Class 11 Chemistry Syllabus for the year 2020.
+Here, students can find the ISC Class 11 Chemistry Syllabus for the academic year 2021-22.
 Along with the syllabus, students will also find the marks weightage of the theory paper.
-They can download the ISC Class 11 Chemistry Syllabus PDF 2020 from the link below.
+They can download the ISC Class 11 Chemistry Syllabus PDF from the link below.

 In the pdf, students will find the ISC Class 12 Chemistry Practical Syllabus along with the project work and practical file assessment in detail.
 So, go through it before creating the study plan.

 Marks Distribution of ISC Class 11 Chemistry Syllabus Paper 1 (Theory)

 There will be no overall choice in the paper.
 Students will be required to answer all questions.
 The internal choice will be available in two questions of 2 marks each, two questions of 3 marks each and all the three questions of 5 marks each.
 The Chemistry Question paper will be based on the following pattern.

 |1||Some Basic Concepts of Chemistry||Physical Chemistry